 Surfer’s ear is caused by exposure to cold, wet and windy conditions which can cause abnormal bone growth inside your ear canal.
-This growth is called exostosis and is the development of bony growths on the surface of bones.
+This growth is called exostosis which is the development of bony growths on the surface of bones.
 In this case, the medial portion of your ear canal becomes blocked and if left untreated could cause hearing loss.
-The now occluded passage increases the likelihood of water, wax or debris becoming trapped in the ear and in turn, the risk of ear infection.
-Symptoms can include trapped water inside the ear and recurring ear infections.

 The occurrence of surfer’s ear is directly proportional to the time spent in cold, wet and windy weather without adequate ear protection which is why it is most prevalent among surfers and the reason for its name.